 Our entry requirements are as follows:

-Applicants should hold the equivalent of a 2:2 undergraduate degree in a social science discipline.
+Applicants should hold the equivalent of a 2:2 undergraduate degree in a relevant discipline

-Applicants with a lower degree classification and / or relevant work experience will be considered on a case by case basis.
+Applicants with a lower degree classification and relevant work experience will be considered on a case by case basis

-GCSE in Maths grade B or equivalent required.
-Applicants that do not have this will be offered the University’s numeracy test.
+Scottish National Grade 5 or GCSE in Maths grade B or equivalent required.
+Applicants that do not have this will be offered the University’s numeracy test

 Months of entry